airsidemobile/JOSESwift/README.md

 *Now for a more detailed description of what’s going on above.*

-First we create a header which specifies the algorithms we are going to use  later on to encrypt our data:
+First, we create a header which specifies the algorithms we are going to use  later on to encrypt our data:

 > Note that we need to specify two algorithms.
 One is the [algorithm used to encrypt the content encryption key](https://tools.ietf.org/html/rfc7516#section-4.1.1), the other is the actual [content encryption algorithm](https://tools.ietf.org/html/rfc7516#section-4.1.2).